Research suggests too much TV can affect your memory

 It was revealed that those who watched TV for more than 3.5 hours a day have experienced between an 8% to 10% decrease in the ability to remember words.
 The type of shows the participants were watching were not considered however, Professor Andrew Steptoe commented: “Older people tend to like watching more soap operas, which can be stressful because they identify closely with the characters, this may create cognitive stress which could contribute to memory decline.”

 The effects TV has on an older person’s memory has not been confirmed despite the results of this study.
 Professor Dame Til Wykes comments: “There is still a lot we don't know, such as whether memory reductions are affected by what we watch, whether we watch alone or whether you interact with the TV like those on Gogglebox.
 We also don't know whether changing behaviour would improve memory.
 Although this result will cause us to think carefully about screen time, a lot more research is needed before we panic and closely measure TV time like a step counter.”

 More studies on this subject will be conducted before any drastic lifestyle changes are suggested to older people.
-For now, you can continue to unwind in your free time whether that be relaxing in a walk-in bath or watching your favourite TV shows.
+For now, you can continue to unwind in your free time whether that be relaxing in a walk-in shower or bath or watching your favourite TV shows.

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.